Facebook boycott: View the list of companies pulling ads - KEYT | KCOY

 Coca-Cola

-Coca-Cola is pausing all social media advertising, not just on Facebook, “for at least 30 days” beginning in July, the company said Friday.
+Coca-Cola is pausing all social media advertising, not just on Facebook, “for at least 30 days” beginning in July, the company said on June 26.

 “We will take this time to reassess our advertising standards and policies to determine whether revisions are needed internally, and what more we should expect of our social media partners to rid the platforms of hate, violence and inappropriate content,” the company said in a statement.
 “We will let them know we expect greater accountability, action and transparency from them.”